imlasky/imlasky.github.io/blog/_posts/2024-01-14-humans-test-cars.md

 Also, I'm not going to use your shit-ass maps or media functionality.
 I immediately hate a car that doesn't have CarPlay.

 # Conclusion
 And so concludes my gripes with cars.
 I'm sure there have been more, but these have been the heavy hitters.
-Part of me is glad that I have experienced all of these cars because I know that when I need to go purchase a car, it'll be an absolute nightmare."
+Part of me is glad that I have experienced all of these cars because I know that when I need to go purchase a car, it'll be an absolute nightmare.